Purpose

 root [1] new TBrowser

 The important thing to check is that you’ve made what you expected to make.
 The plots above show 100 generator particles (or events) as shown in the legend as Entries.
 All 100 events have an initial x-position of 120cm, y-position of 0cm, and a variable z-position.
 They also show only a positive constant y-momentum, which corresponds to the energy.
 If qpixg4 worked the way it should have, the only difference should be the z position, which should still look uniformly distributed, just not necessarily exactly the same.
+You can exit root by using CTRL +D or typing exit in the terminal.

 NOTE: You can also do the job you just did above in batch mode using SLURM.
 Under the warmup/qpixg4_files/ directory, you will find a .slurm file that is complete with commentary to explain how it works.
-If you need more information, you can search for SLURM commands and examples online or view SLURM documentation for GRACE and TERRA
+If you need more information, you can search for SLURM commands and examples online or view SLURM documentation for GRACE and TERRA.

 Jobs in batch mode can be run in the background with a respective .slurm file, run with the command: